balakreshnan/IIoT-AI/IIoT/anomalydetectioniiot.md

 - Iot Hub
 - Raw Event - is a consumer group with a copy of the raw data.
 - Azure data explorer - For Root Cause Analysis and Long term Storage with Hot and Cold Storage.
-Also Machine learning and anomaly detection and basketing options with more 200 or more functions to run adhoc queires and process large data set.
+Also Machine learning and anomaly detection and basketing options with more 200 or more functions to run adhoc queries and process large data set.
 - Stream Analytics - Pull Events to detect Anomaly detection https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-machine-learning-anomaly-detection
 - Event Hub - To get the alert to send